GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ### Components Full Implementation

 Components use static per-type ID generation via a templated base class

 ![Component ID](./readmeimages/component.png)

 ![Component Templates](./readmeimages/componenttemplateexample.png)

 ### Pool storage

-All pools are stored in their own array, so that a component ID can be used to access its corresponding pool and each entry in that pool stores that component for a specific entity.
+All pools are stored in an array, allowing a component ID to be used to access its corresponding pool, where each entry stores the component for a specific entity.

 ![Pools](./readmeimages/pools.png)

 ![Pools Diagram](./readmeimages/pools.drawio.png)

 ---

 ## Signatures

-Component presence is tracked using bitsets.

-### Signature (per entity)
+The total set of components that an entity has is tracked using a bitsets indexable by component ID.

 ![Signature](./readmeimages/signature.png)

-### All signatures
 ![Signatures](./readmeimages/signatures.png)

 ---